Health Care Reform

 - Look at a Fact Sheet on new rights.

-New ways to get health insurance
+New marketplace to get health insurance

 Covered California is a new health plan marketplace where you can apply for health plans.
-You can also apply for tax credits to help pay premiums.
-Open enrollment is from October 1, 2013 to March 31, 2014.
-Health plans will start January 1, 2014.

 View OPA’s new series of videos on health care change in California: